Nik Russian con: Launch day

 The 30 contestants were divided into three teams of ten named Team 1, Team 2 and Team 3, and each group met in a different London location on 10 June, the day of the programme's launch.
-To record what each team did, Russian hired unpaid trainee cameramen.
+To record what each team did, Russian hired unpaid trainee cameramen; one contestant, Lucie Miller, was asked to co-present the series with Russian.
 Once the teams were assembled, they were given their challenge: in a year, they had to make £1 million.
 Their first task was to find accommodation for themselves for free for a week.
 The contestants slowly realised that, despite what their contracts had claimed, they would have to find their own food and accommodation, and would essentially be making their own prize money.
 Some contestants demanded to meet with Russian, who eventually revealed to them that no television channel had actually commissioned his show.
 Teams 1 and 3 disbanded within two days.

-Team 2 remained together for slightly longer—sleeping on the floor of the flat in Dalston that belonged to their cameraman Tim Eagle, they decided to film their own reality TV programme about themselves, and set up a "diary room" to discuss their thoughts about Russian and his show.
+Team 2 remained together for slightly longer.
+Sleeping on the floor of the flat in Dalston that belonged to their cameraman Tim Eagle—a former clown—the team decided to film their own reality TV programme about themselves, and set up a "diary room" to discuss their thoughts about Russian and his show.
 On 12 June, Eagle contacted the local news programme, London Tonight, and the group locked Russian in the flat, forcing him to speak with the journalists once they had arrived.
 After their story made the local news, Team 2 stayed together until 14 June before they also split up.

+Russian never paid for the use of the island, the crew, "all of them trainees who had given their services and equipment for free", were, mostly, college students.
+Doug Travers, the team leader, and Amy Dixon, the team co-ordinator did not exist, and Russian's production company was fictitious.